 CFD trading fees are built into spreads.
 We calculated with 20:1 leverage for stock index CFDs and 5:1 leverage for single stock CFDs.

-Swissquote provides CFDs on five cryptocurrencies.
-There is a bid-ask spread, plus a commission:
+Swissquote provides cryptocurrencies for trading.
+There is a bid-ask spread, plus a commission, which is:

 Swissquote provides a robo-advisory service.
 Fees vary depending on the amount of money you invest.